Dechrissen/website/blog/studying-saturdays.md

 I did get a few suggestions for future iterations, such as:

 - make the broad areas of study rotate each week (e.g. history one week, science the next, etc.)
-- archive each week's section in a separate channel, with links that point to the start of each session
+- archive each week's session in a separate channel, with links that point to the start of each session
 - make the channel remain open post-discussion phase for a few extra hours (or all day) so that people who didn't get to attend can read through it

 Overall, I'm happy with how it came out, and with how quickly I was able to get it done.
 I'm glad that it's finished, so I'm able to move on to my next project (and I _do_ have more planned, so stay tuned).